-The Gateway State Trail is an 18-mile multi-use paved trail through Washington County.
-It offers a variety of landscape from urban to forest to rural, and runs through several parks.
-It isn’t maintained during the winter except for a couple urban stretches for hikers.
+The Gateway State Trail is an 18-mile multi-use paved trail that starts in Pine Point Regional Park and runs southwest into Ramsey County.
+It offers a variety of landscape from urban to forest to rural.
+It isn’t maintained during the winter months.
+Here’s the map.

 Lake Elmo Park Reserve (Lake Elmo)